sirjonasxx/G-Earth/README.md

 # G-Earth
-Habbo packet logger & manipulator for Linux distributions (for now).
+Habbo packet logger & manipulator, currently only for Linux distributions.

 - Requires Java 8
 - Byte to string & string to byte encoding is slightly different from the Habbo PacketLogger standards. (on purpose)